RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 * [*Hicks v.
 Casablanca Records,*](http://lawschool.westlaw.com/shared/westlawRedirect.aspx?task=find&cite=464fsupp426&appflag=67.12) 464 F.Supp.
 426 (SDNY 1978).
 * [*Keenan v.
 Superior Court Los Angeles County,*](http://lawschool.westlaw.com/shared/westlawRedirect.aspx?task=find&cite=27+Cal.4th+413&appflag=67.12) 40 P.3d 718 (2002).
 [Reporters Committee For Freedom of the Press](http://www.rcfp.org/browse-media-law-resources/news/high-court-strikes-down-state-son-sam-law).

+##### Hurt Locker

+[The 9th Circuit rules that an Iraqi war veteran's lawsuit would violate the U.S. Constitution.][hurt_locker]

+On Wednesday, the 9th Circuit Court of Appeals handed down a big ruling that will make it easier for film and television studios to create stories ripped from the headlines.

+The case concerns The Hurt Locker, the 2010 Oscar winner directed by Kathryn Bigelow and written by Mark Boal, about an army bomb squad during the Iraq War.

+The film triggered a lawsuit by  Master Sgt.
+Jeffrey S. Sarver, an Iraqi war veteran who claimed that Boal's research on Sarver for an issue of Playboy ultimately became a film that infringed his publicity rights and defamed him.
+Sarver alleged that the main character of Will James was based on his life.

 #### Totally Optional Readings & Viewings

 * ['Call of Duty': Can Rudy Giuliani Beat Manuel Noriega, the Three Stooges and Gwen Stefani?](http://www.hollywoodreporter.com/thr-esq/call-duty-can-rudy-giuliani-734737)